-The primary community interest lies in protecting the important ecological values in this area, managing the drainage regime, providing for recreation/nature trails linked to the overall trail system for the Village, and ensuring any future development, if at all, is coordinated with the phased expansion of services.
-Future planning, including the crownland area once the designation has been removed, must address the environmental, hazard protection and drainage management requirements, along with the conservation and recreation opportunities in the area.
+The primary community interest lies in protecting the important ecological values in this area, managing the drainage regime, and providing for recreation/nature trails linked to the overall trail system for the Village.

 Objectives

 - a.
 Provide clear direction for the ecological protection and future use of the East Sector in a manner consistent with the Goals of this OCP and based on thorough knowledge of the physical and natural resource features of the area both opportunities and constraints, and on thorough consultation with the community, the Agricultural Land Commission and the Ministry of Agriculture and Lands. - b.
 Ensure that public amenity values in this area, such as the Miami River corridor and trail systems, are preserved and enhanced for the future use and enjoyment of the entire community.